 ALDIN “Business Membership”: Those who wish to use the green work areas and want to rent meeting rooms can become “Members of ALDIN Business Club”.
 They pay an annual fee and then sign up for work areas.
 Members can bring one or two co-workers with them exempt from admission fees and after each visit they can unwind in the gardens.

 The city of Reykjavík has approved a site-plan for ALDIN Biodome in the southern exterior of Elliðaárdalur in Reykjavík, north of Stekkjabakki in an area called Langagróf.
-See site plan (ALDIN plot is no.3)
+See site plan (ALDIN plot is no.3 – only in Icelandic)

-The site-plan was approved in city council on July 4th 2019.
+The site-plan got final approval in the Reykjavík city council on November 19th and was advertised in the Legal paper on November 22nd 2019 and by that got a legal status.
 The old Vatsnveituvegur road is attached to Stekkjarbakki, south of the area designated for ALDIN Biodome and marks the southern edge of the plot.
 An elevated and steep bank in the land marks the plot on the Northern site but on the East site from the plot, community gardens from the Icelandic Horticulture Society are located.
 An open green area is on the west side of the plot and a small creak in the land.
 The steep bank is an ancient seashore and formed by the ice age glaciers.

 At one period in time the site was used as a gravel mine that the city authorities used for road construction.
 Small farms were located at the area called; Hraunprýði, Laufás and Dalbær.
 In this series of aerial photos